Morgan Rose

-Morgan Jay Rose (born December 13, 1968) is an American drummer and a founding member of Atlanta-based rock band Sevendust.
-He is also responsible for much of the background vocals.
-He has also played drums for Call Me No One and Methods of Mayhem.
-Rose is vice president of Imagen Records.
+Morgan Jay Rose (born December 13, 1968) is an American musician, best known for being a founding member of Atlanta-based alternative metal band Sevendust.
+In addition to being the band's drummer, he contributes a mix of backing and unclean vocals.
+Outside of Sevendust, Rose has also played drums for Call Me No One and Tommy Lee's Methods of Mayhem, as well as serving as a fill-in drummer for bands such as Korn and Mötley Crüe.
+Away from his work as a musician, Rose also serves as the Vice President of Imagen Records.

 Early life

 Rose lived in New Jersey until the age of seven, before he and his family moved back to Atlanta, Georgia.
 Rose's father was a guitarist and his mother, who followed the Raspberries in the 1970s, took her young son to see David Bowie's Ziggy Stardust tour, which he witnessed while sitting on the shoulders of a security guard.
 He credits his father with teaching him guitar and claimed that he was able to play Jimi Hendrix's "If 6 Was 9" when he was three years old.
 Rose attended high school in St. Petersburg, Florida, where he played in many garage bands, after which he went to the Musicians' Institute of Los Angeles.